-19. The United Nations employs a great number of persons for longer or shorter periods on Special Service Agreements (SSAs) or on similar contractual instruments that do not constitute letters of appointment.
-As they are not staff members, they do not now have access to UNAT, and if disputes arise concerning the terms of their employment, these must be settled on an ad hoc basis i.e. by negotiations and, if these do not succeed, generally by arbitration.
-Incidentally, ILO is not similarly handicapped, for its SSAs and similar contracts provide for submission to ILOAT under article II.4 of its statute (see para.
+2. Consultants and other holders of Special Service Agreements do not now have access to UNAT, and if disputes arise concerning the terms of their employment, these must be settled on an ad hoc basis i.e. by negotiations and, if these do not succeed, generally by arbitration.
+Incidentally, ILO is not similarly handicapped, for its SSAs and similar contracts provide for submission to ILOAT under article II, paragraph 4, of its statute (see para.
 15 above).
 To make UNAT available to such United Nations consultants, it is proposed in annex I A that article 2 be amended by adding another subparagraph (tentatively numbered 2A(b)).
 As formulated, under that provision access would depend on the inclusion of an appropriate provision in the contract of employment; however, it would be expected that, in the absence of any other specifically agreed method of settling disputes, the Secretary-General would provide in SSAs for submission to the Tribunal.